What's on in the Lords 24-28 March

 Legislation

-Members continue line by line checks on the House of Lords (Hereditary Peers) Bill.
+Members continued line by line checks on the House of Lords (Hereditary Peers) Bill.

 Orders and regulations

-From 3.45pm in Grand Committee, members consider regulations on:
+From 3.45pm in Grand Committee, members considered regulations on:

 - Disclosure (Scotland) Act 2020 (Consequential Provisions and Modifications) Order 2025